 The minute you stop by a stall for a second your hands quickly fill up with samples of cheese, sweets, and nuts.
 The plan to work up an appetite failed: the amount of samples we tried could make a pretty decent breakfast.

-The most colorful part of the market consists of shops selling Turkish delight in all possible colors and shapes.
+The most colorful part of the market consists of shops selling Turkish delight, one of the best foods to try in Turkey, in all possible colors and shapes.
 Turkish delight, or rahat lokum, is made of starch and sugar gel that binds together chopped nuts like pistachios, hazelnuts or walnuts.

 Some are cut into cubes.
 Some are shaped like Japanese rolls.